 Emeritus Professor of Industrial Relations, Faculty of Economics, University of Cambridge

-William Brown has since 2012 been Emeritus Master of Darwin College and Emeritus Professor of Industrial Relations at Cambridge University.
-He was previously Chair of the Faculty of Economics and Head of the School of Humanities and Social Sciences.
+William Brown sadly died in 2019 having been Emeritus Master of Darwin College and Emeritus Professor of Industrial Relations at Cambridge University since 2012.
+He had previously been Chair of the Faculty of Economics and Head of the School of Humanities and Social Sciences.
 Before he moved to Cambridge in 1985 he was Director of the Industrial Relations Research Unit at the University of Warwick.

 He was a foundation member of the Low Pay Commission, which fixes the UK’s National Minimum Wage.
-He is a member of the Advisory, Conciliation and Arbitration Service (ACAS) Panel of Arbitrators, and was an independent member of the ACAS Council.
-He chairs the national arbitration and mediation panel for disputes in the UK Fire Services.
-He is currently researching industrial relations in China as an Honorary Professor at Renmin University of China, Beijing.
+He was a member of the Advisory, Conciliation and Arbitration Service (ACAS) Panel of Arbitrators, and was an independent member of the ACAS Council.
+He chaired the national arbitration and mediation panel for disputes in the UK Fire Services.
+He researched industrial relations in China as an Honorary Professor at Renmin University of China, Beijing.

 In 2002 he was made Commander of the British Empire for services to employment relations.